codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 	url="/images/gitops-products/expanded-view.png"
 	alt="GitOps Products dashboard (expanded view)"
-	caption="GitOps Products dashboard (expanded view)" max-width="60%"
+	caption="GitOps Products dashboard (expanded view)" max-width="70%"
 %}

-**What are the benefits of Products?**
+**What are the benefits of GitOps Products?**

 * Group applications
-  Assign and connect applications to logical Products for a more consolidated perspective on application management.
-For example, connect all billing applications to the Billing product.
+  Group and connect Argo CD applications based on a common element through Products.
+Assign your applications to logical Products for a consolidated perspective on application management.
+For example, bring all your billing applications under the **Billing** Product, simplifying your view.

-* Bridge applications and environments
+* Bridge applications and GitOps Environments
-  By creating Products and linking applications, the Products dashboard efficiently bridges the gap between applications and their respective environments.
+  By creating Products and linking applications to them, the Products dashboard efficiently bridges the gap between applications and their respective environments.
+GitOps Products allow you to see how related applications are performing across different Environments.

-* Unified insights
+* Extended insights
-  The streamlined view of application status and deployment across different environments simplifies decision-making and troubleshooting.
+  With GitOps Products, Codefresh brings you critical information on the applications for all stakeholders through different view modes.
+In addition to operational information, project managers and developers can instantly see information on the most recent commits and features included in the applications.

 **How do you view applications by Product?**
-The flow to view applications by Products involves two steps:
+In a simple two-step process:

-* Create the Product
+1. Create the Product
+  You start by creating a Product, giving it a name that makes sense for your use case.

-* Connect applications to the Product
+1. Connect applications to the Product
+  Bring your applications into the picture.
+Link your applications to the Products you've created, creating the associations you need.

+Codefresh automatically identifies and organizes the applications in the correct [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).

-The applications in a Product are organized by the [environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) they belong to.
+The diagram illustrates how Argo CD applications are grouped by Products and organized by Environment.

+TBD